 Boots Hearingcare are part of the Sonova Group – which also owns Phonak, Unitron, Hansaton and AudioNova.
 Due to this heavy link between Boots and this big manufacturer means that more often than not you would be offered hearing solutions from Phonak, Unitron and now AudioNova when you visit their stores.

-Audionova are in fact a chain of hearing aid shops elsewhere in Europe, they are not a manufacturer themselves.
-The Audionova aids that Boots are now selling are the "own brand" of this European retailer that have now been brought to the UK market.
+Audionova is, in fact, a chain of hearing aid shops elsewhere in Europe, they are not a manufacturer themselves.
+The Audionova aids that Boots are now selling are the "own brand" of this European retailer that has now been brought to the UK market.

 Although Phonak and Unitron make good hearing aids, they are very similar to each other and there are six other major manufacturers that could have more relevant hearing aids for your particular hearing loss.
-So, in simple terms Boots Hearingcare are half-owned by Sonova and therefore they will want to sell you one of their brands of hearing aid.
+So, in simple terms, Boots Hearingcare is half-owned by Sonova and therefore they will want to sell you one of their brands of hearing aid.

 We often explain and educate our customers to understand that just because you’ve heard of a particular brand it doesn’t mean it is the best option.
 Big players like Sonova (and others such as the William Demant group) have the resources to drown the market with advertising campaigns, resulting in their brands sticking in your mind.
 Most high-street brands have strong links, like Boots, to big hearing aid manufacturers giving you a biased opinion and therefore limiting your hearing solution options dramatically.